(888) 552-6760 SCHEDULE AN APPOINTMENT

 Chemotherapy is sometimes used to sensitize anaplastic thyroid cancers to external beam radiation therapy (EBRT).

 The potential side effects of chemotherapy may include nausea, vomiting, hair loss and mouth sores.
-Your care team will use multiple measures to help reduce or moderate chemotherapy-related symptoms.
-Prior to receiving chemotherapy for thyroid cancer, you may receive pre-medications to help make symptoms more tolerable.
+The care team will use multiple measures to help reduce or moderate chemotherapy-related symptoms.
+Prior to receiving chemotherapy for thyroid cancer, the patient may receive pre-medications to help make symptoms more tolerable.

 Hormone therapy